jan-kolarik/jan-kolarik.github.io/content/about.md

 hideMeta: true
 ---

-My name is Jan Kolárik and I'm a software engineer currently working in Red Hat.
+My name is Jan Kolárik and I'm a software engineer currently working in Software Management team on stuff related to DNF package manager in Red Hat.

 I first discovered Linux when I was 14 years old and a few years later I started using it as my main operating system.